Bogart19/test-repo/MANUAL-TESTS-README.md

 ### Organization

 You can create new folders in the `specs` folder to organize tests.
 These are automatically detected and will be displayed as long as a test file exists within it.

+If a file is placed in the root spec folder when other folders are in use, it will be listed under `ungrouped` (see roottest.spec.md).

 ### Generating Issues